ivoleitao/stash/packages/stash_sqlite/README.md

 }

 void main() async {
-  // Creates cache with a moor based storage backend with a maximum capacity 10 entries final cache = newMoorCache(memoryDatabase(),
+  // Creates cache with a sqlite based storage backend with a maximum capacity 10 entries final cache = newSqliteCache(memoryDatabase(),
       maxEntries: 10, fromEncodable: (json) => Task.fromJson(json));

   // Adds a task with key 'task1' to the cache